 President Trump signed the Coronavirus Aid, Relief, and Economic Security Act “CARES Act” into law which provides relief funds to help stimulate the economy from the impact of the COVID-19 pandemic.
 Small businesses that would like to apply for a loan with reduced interest and potential forgiveness should apply through the Economic Injury Disaster Loan program on the Small Business Association website.
-Below is are some of the frequent issues and questions we have received regarding the act.
-Please make sure you consult directly with your attorney regarding any specific questions related to your business.
+Below are some of the frequent issues and questions we have received regarding the act.
+Please make sure you consult directly with your tax attorney regarding any specific questions related to your business.
 You can speak with a Denver IRS tax attorney by contacting The McGuire Law Firm.

 Who is eligible for the Coronavirus disaster program loan and what is considered a small business?